chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 ### Available Date

 > When would you be available to start?

-I am available to start immediately.
+> What is your notice period?

+I'm ready to start immediately.
+As I hold a German Opportunity Card, I would need to convert it into an Blue Card once I receive an employment contract.
+I can start working immediately while the Blue Card application is processed.

 ### Visa

 > Do you already have a valid work permit for Germany?

 Yes, I already have an Opportunity Card work permit, so I'm authorized to work in Germany.
-If I receive an employment contract, I would need to convert it into a regular work visa, that typically takes 4-6 weeks.
+If I receive an employment contract, I would need to convert it into an Blue Card, that typically takes 4-6 weeks.
 I can start working immediately while the Blue Card application is processed.

+> What does Sungrow need to provide for this?

+Sungrow would just need to provide the employment contract showing the salary meets the Blue Card.
+I'll handle the application process myself.

 > When did you move to Germany?